new-church/sc-www/content/news/saa-anniversary.md

 - Registered Office moved from North Ryde to Roseville.

 2020
-- Beginning of Zoom meetings so that people from all over Australia and indeed the world can join in live meetings.
-Swedenborg Saturdays was set up especially as an opportunity for SAA members to meet and share their interest in Swedenborg and his Writings.
+- Beginning of Zoom meetings.
+People from all over Australia and indeed the world can join in live meetings.
+Swedenborg Saturdays was set up as a special endeavour for SAA members to meet and share their interest in Swedenborg and his Writings.
-- Revision of the classic: A light burden, Easier ways to shun evils.
+- Revision of the classic: A light burden: Easier ways to shun evils.
 An in-depth practical look at a basic teaching of Swedenborg - turning away from evils is vital to spiritual growth.
 View or download it [here](https://static.swedenborg.com.au/pdf/books/alightburden.pdf)